6 Free Summer Printables – Worksheets with Kindness Activities for Kids

 3. Kindness Fortune Teller or Cootie Catcher

-Do you remember the good old cootie catcher, fortune teller, or chatterbox from when you were young?
+Okay, this one's not a freebie, but do you remember the good old cootie catcher, fortune teller, or chatterbox from when you were young?
 Back in the "old days", they were just a game but these days, they're a very popular resource among teachers.
 They use them as engaging social-emotional learning activities to build positive character traits and teach all manner of topics.
 They're popular because kids absolutely LOVE them and are happy to learn in such a fun way!

 This particular fortune teller is a great way to teach about kindness and friendship.
 It will keep your kids calm and entertained as they get folding, writing, and coloring.
 It's a good one if they want some arts and crafts because it's actually a form of origami.